Different Types of Electrician Licenses and Their Purpose

 Most people break things down into just residential and commercial electricians.
 But the truth is that there are a lot more types of electrician licenses, training programs, and specialties out there.
 Here are some examples of different jobs an electrician could do.

 Probably the most common electricians out there, they primarily focus on electrical work around homes, from wiring a house to just installing new lighting.

 Commercial Installation Electricians

-This job involves the construction and management of electrical control panels such as ones in HVAC equipment.
+This job involves assembling and maintaining electrical control panels like you see with HVAC equipment.

 Highway Systems Electrician